Hydrogen

 45-8 ENERGY is the first natural hydrogen exploration and production company to join the Alliance!

-The European Clean Hydrogen Alliance aims to deploy green hydrogen by 2030.
+The European Clean Hydrogen Alliance aims to deploy low-carbon hydrogen by 2030.

 45-8 ENERGY is a member of France Hydrogène, which aims to accelerate the development of hydrogen solutions to support the energy transition.